-Certificate Program nursing students are not currently eligible for federal student aid, including federally-backed student loans.
-Please note that certificate program students needing financial assistance may be eligible for private education loans.
+Certificate program students needing financial assistance are eligible for federal financial aid and may be eligible for private education loans.
 Private loans are available from various lending institutions (e.g. banks, credit unions, etc.).
 The university is prohibited by federal law from recommending any particular private loans to certificate program students, but we encourage you to shop competitively before choosing a particular private loan to help meet educational expenses.
 The interest rates on these loans vary, as do other terms and conditions.
 Also, most private lenders require loan certification from the school in order to verify enrollment and Cost of Attendance amounts.
 Click here to download the Office of Student Financial Services Private Loan Lender Form (PDF).

 The median amount of debt for students completing the program is shown below:

 - Institutional financing plan*